eddiesTime/sme_app/gfm_documentation.md

 different types of widgets used by Flutter.

 A `Stateful Widget` by itself is, as all widgets are, *immutable*.
 It holds `immutable configurations` and a `createState()` method.

 The `createState()` method creates a `State Object`, which contains mutable configurations and a `build()` method to build the children of the `Stateful Widget`.
 The state object is held by the `StatefulElement`.
 It is responsible for mutating its state and notifying Flutter to update the UI to reflect changes whenever the state of the state object changes.
 The element holding the state object marks itself as `dirty` which triggers Flutter to update the UI rebuilding its children.

-The `StatefulElement` marks itself as dirty in two cases: *(1) its method `setState()` has been called, or (2) the widget is has been referencing has been removed*.
+The `StatefulElement` marks itself as dirty in two cases: *(1) its method `setState()` has been called, or (2) the widget, it has been referencing, has been replaced*.

-Let’s take a look at the following used to explain Stateful Widgets in the video:
+Let’s take a look at the following example used to explain stateful widgets in the video:

 ``` dart
 class ItemCounter extends StatefulWidget {